 The Great Wall of China symbolizes the complex history of China.
-Most people mistake it as a single wall, but in reality, many different walls and fortifications had built over thousands of years.
+Most people mistake it as a single wall, but many different walls and fortifications have been built over thousands of years.
 The purpose of these walls was to protect China against invasion.
 Here are a few more points about the history of the Great Wall:

 - The earliest wall had built about 2000 years ago when states built walls made of gravel to protect their boundaries.

 - In 221 BC, China’s first emperor, Qin Shi Huang, ordered the destruction of those existing walls and built a new wall using those pieces.

 - The first walls have now fallen into ruins, but the subsequent ruling dynasties constructed them using more robust materials, ensuring their preservation today.

 - Each dynasty constructed, repaired and expanded the walls.

 - The leaders of the Ming Dynasty in 1308 constructed the most famous versions of the Great Wall, which includes watchtowers and garrisons made of stones.
 By the end of 1644, 25,000 watch towers had been just built.

 - The newer wall versions still stand tall as they were with much sturdier materials like brick and mortar.

 Why was The Great Wall of China Built?

 The current Great Wall was once a battleground between the Chinese and raiders from modern Mongolia, known as the Xiongnu.
 To pursue or engage with them would often result in disaster.
 With their excellent horse riding skills and a deadly composite now, they revolutionized warfare and forced the great Chinese to adopt a new radical strategy.